 Steve was appointed to the Family Life Board in November 2016.
-Steve is the former Chairman of Maurice Blackburn Lawyers and a Victorian Personal Injuries Accredited Specialist.
-Recently Steve has been appointed as a director with Respect Victoria and also appointed as chairman of Elenium Automation.
+Steve is the former Chairman of Maurice Blackburn Lawyers and was a Victorian Personal Injuries Accredited Specialist.
+Steve was a director with Respect Victoria and Director of Elenium Automation.
 He has worked in many different areas of law in his career over the past 30+ years.
 He has a reputation as a distinguished lawyer with an extensive history of helping everyday people.
 Steve joined Maurice Blackburn in 1981 as an articled clerk and worked his way up through the firm.
 Steve guided substantial growth at Maurice Blackburn retiring in June 2018.
 He is passionate about cultural diversity initiatives at Maurice Blackburn, which in recent years have included Iftar and White Ribbon events, and the development of a Religious and Spiritual Diversity guide in conjunction with the Australian Multicultural Foundation.